|

 Demerara syrup recipe (if needed):

 Cocktail Steps: Combine all ingredients in a cocktail shaker and shake over ice for 10 seconds.
 Strain into a glass over crushed ice and garnish.
 Garnish: Garnish with a half-lime “island” and cocktail umbrella.
 Wayward Spirits Rating: Overall Score – 5 The Siboney is a delicious and well-rounded cocktail.
 Nice and boozy, while bursting with tropical flavors of pineapple and passion fruit.
 It is especially refreshing for hot days, and very easy to make.
 Try adding El Guapo Polynesian Kiss bitters to give it a small bit of “spice” that is lacking.
 Otherwise, this drink is close to perfect as-is.
-Cheers!
-Recently while visiting Autumn’s family, I decided to break out my traveling bar kit and whip up some batch cocktails.
+Cheers! |

-February 2022
+February 2026

 Categories